Mengfan-Li/Medical_Image_Paper_Read/README.md

-# This repository will be a record of all the articles I have compiled and read intensively.
+# This repository is for recorded read and coded medical image processing and deep learning related articles.